neilpeterson/slack-stock-bot/readme.md

 When the stock bot has been successfully started, a startup message will be displayed.

-To return the current stock price used:
+To return the current stock price use:

 ```none
 stock:symbol